-Effective July 1, 2018:

-a facility that is newly built, substantially renovated, brought into use, or where existing stalls are modified those facilities must not be designed to permit tethering, and calves in those facilities must not be tethered.
+Effective July 1, 2018, in facilities that are newly built, substantially renovated, brought into use, or where existing stalls are modified, those facilities must not be designed to permit tethering, and calves in those facilities must not be tethered.

-Effective December 31, 2020:

-tethering of calves is prohibited.
+Effective December 31, 2020, tethering of calves is prohibited.